rb3198/playgrounds/README.md

-# playgrounds
+# React + TypeScript + Vite

-A collection of super-small projects across different languages and frameworks.
+A collection of small projects across different languages and frameworks.
+The website hosts demos of all the frontend projects.